Administering an Estate is an important legal obligation.

 Executors owe a duty of care to the beneficiaries of the estate to exercise the same degree of care as would an ordinary prudent business person.
 The Executor could be personally liable for a breach of this duty.

-Given the significant legal obligations and responsibilities expected of a personal representative of an Estate it is imperative that you get the right advice as early as possible.
+Given the significant legal obligations and responsibilities expected of a personal representative of an estate it is imperative that you get the right advice as early as possible, as estate administration can be a hard and challenging time.

-The team at Ferguson Cannon Lawyers have extensive experience in all aspects of Estate administration and are well-equipped to assist and advise on the administration of any Estate no matter how small or large.
+The team at FC Lawyers have extensive experience in all aspects of estate administration and are well-equipped to assist and advise on the administration of any estate no matter how small or large.

 We also understand the implications of cross border and international obligations and have acted for executors who are based overseas and where assets are dispersed around the world.